-If you’re not sure where to start, I recommend the Pomodoro Technique.
+If you’re unsure where to start, we recommend the Pomodoro Technique.
 Yes, pomodoro means “tomato” in Italian, so essentially it’s a tomato technique.
 It’s named after the timer that the creator used:

 It was designed in the 1980s by Francesco Cirillo.
-Even though it’s not new, it hasn’t been until the last decade or so that it really became popular as a productivity technique.
+Even though it’s not new, it wasn’t until the last decade that it became popular as a productivity technique.

 Here’s how it works:

 - You set a timer for 25 minutes.

 - You work until the timer finishes.

 Now you repeat that process four times.
 After the 4th 30-minute period, you take a 15-20 minute break.